Skip to main content

 Reflect Monthly 📝

-Every few weeks, take a moment to scroll through the album.
-Notice what feelings arise.
-Ask gentle questions: Do I want this?
-Do I use it?
-Does it belong in my life now?
+Every few weeks, scroll through the folder and observe your reactions.
+Ask simple, neutral questions: Do I use this?
+Do I want it in my life now?
+Does it still serve a purpose?

 🌸 From Awareness to Action

 Try it this week.
-Choose one item, take a quiet photo, and place it in your folder.
-Let the image sit with you for a few days.
-You might be surprised by what you notice — memories, patterns, or a sense of relief.
-With patience, these small snapshots become more than pictures.
-They turn into stepping stones toward a home that feels simpler, clearer, and more closely aligned with who you are right now.
+Choose one item, take a straightforward photo, and place it in your folder.
+Let the image sit for a few days without pressure to decide anything.
+You may begin to notice patterns, memories, or even a sense of relief you didn’t expect.

 Popular posts from this blog